 The House adopted the amendment Wednesday striking down the prohibition.
-The Senate followed suit
+The Senate followed suit on Thursday.

 Patrick said he would sign the measure lifting the ban, even as he defended public health officials who he said were just trying to follow the intent of the nutrition bill approved by lawmakers.

 But the Department of Public Health made it clear that legislative action to lift the regulation wouldn’t be necessary.